cocool97/adb_client/README.md

     - Over **TCP/IP**
 - Implements hidden `adb` features, like `framebuffer`
 - Highly configurable
+- Provides wrappers to use directly from Python code
 - Easy to use !

 ## adb_client